Email orchestration for ecommerce

 The coordination layer that sits above individual triggered emails and decides which one a shopper actually receives

 Email orchestration is the coordination layer that decides which automated email a shopper actually receives when they qualify for several at once.
-It sits above individual triggered emails (abandoned cart, browse abandonment, price drop, replenishment, back-in-stock, post-purchase, win-back) and applies conflict resolution, frequency caps, and lifecycle routing so the email program behaves as one system rather than seven independent rules.
-Most retailers add triggered emails one at a time and only discover the orchestration problem when their unsubscribe rate starts climbing without a clear cause.
+It sits above individual triggered emails and applies conflict resolution, frequency caps, and lifecycle routing so the program behaves as one system rather than seven independent rules.

 Why triggered emails alone aren't enough